In This Article

 - File protection – This trait of the file system helps it to assign and control the right to access a file to read, write, or execute a file.

-Another significant attribute of the file system is the date, time, and security which help in monitoring and protection.
+Another significant attribute of the file system is the date, time, and security, which help with monitoring and protection.

-Depending on the type of operating system, the type of files can also be different.
-Usually, the UNIX and MS_DOS operating systems would have the following file types:
+Depending on the type of operating system, the types of files in a file system can also vary and include the following:

 - Character special file – This refers to the hardware files that read and write data character by character.